Nithish03/perfect-palate/README.md

-# recipe-book
+# Perfect-Palate
  -
-This is a simple collaborative project developed using nodeJS and MongoDB.
+This is a culinary website created using MERN-Stack and it is successfully deployed on Heroku.